-To diagnose, as necessary, a current, recent, or past case of chickenpox or shingles; to demonstrate immunity to the varicella zoster virus (VZV) or the potential for reactivating a VZV infection prior to receiving immunosuppressive drugs
+To diagnose, as necessary, a current, recent, or past case of chickenpox or shingles; to determine whether you have developed immunity to the varicella zoster virus (VZV) or whether there is the potential for reactivating a VZV infection prior to receiving immunosuppressive drugs

 When to Get Tested?

-When you have atypical and/or severe symptoms and your doctor wants to distinguish between a VZV infection and another cause; when a doctor wants to check whether or not you are immune to VZV; sometimes prior to an organ transplant or when a child, pregnant woman, or an immune-compromised person has been exposed to someone with chickenpox
+When you have atypical and/or severe symptoms and your healthcare practitioner wants to distinguish between a VZV infection and another cause; when a healthcare practitioner wants to check whether or not you are immune to VZV; sometimes prior to an organ transplant or when a child, pregnant woman, or a person with a weakened immune system has been exposed to someone with chickenpox

 A blood sample drawn from a vein in your arm for VZV antibody testing; to detect the virus itself, a sample of fluid from a blister (vesicle), blood, cerebrospinal fluid, or other body fluid or tissue